sdmadden/pygame-opengl-learning/README.md

 ```

 # Controls
-wasd + mouse
+- wasd + mouse

-qe is also left/right turn
+- qe is also left/right turn

-esc to quit
+- esc to quit
+- spacebar to go up